 - Possess at least a 2.0 grade point average in both the current and previous years' course work and able to provide verification of same.

 - Be at least 17 years of age by December 31, 2015, and not more than 21 years of age before January 5, 2016, with no children.

 - Complete an official application and participate in one of the initial interview sessions.

-Students who met the qualifications listed above and who were enrolled in the schools listed here were eligible to participate in the 2014-2015 Royal Court Tryouts.
+Students who met the qualifications listed above and who are enrolled in the schools listed here are eligible to participate in the 2015-2016 Royal Court Tryouts.

 - AGBU Vatche and Tamar Manoukian High School

 - Arroyo Pacific Academy